We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Dennis1104

-Mandorla del Sud, a relatively unknown fragrance from Simone Andreoli.
-It's a shame, really, because this fragrance is super nice to wear on cooler days.
-What we have here is a slightly powdery, spicy gourmand with a great sweetness.
-However, the sweetness is never too heavy or even overwhelming.
+Mandorla del Sud, a relatively unknown fragrance from the house of Simone Andreoli.
+It's a shame, really, because this scent is particularly lovely to wear on slightly cooler days.
+Here we have a lightly powdery, spicy gourmand that possesses a wonderful sweetness.
+However, the sweetness is never too heavy or overwhelming.

-The fragrance starts with a really beautiful almond aroma.
-Slightly nutty, almost marzipan-like and simply delicious.
-The powdered sugar note also lays itself directly on the almonds and provides that certain sweetness right from the start.
+The fragrance opens with a truly beautiful almond aroma.
+Slightly nutty, almost marzipan-like, and simply delicious.
+The powdered sugar note immediately envelops the almonds, providing that certain sweetness from the very beginning.

-Admittedly, not much more happens in my eyes.
+Admittedly, not much more happens in my opinion.

-I find that the Mandorla del Sud then brings a slightly spicy facet with it and this amber-vanilla mixture comes to the fore more.
-That's all there is here, but is that a bad thing?
+I find that Mandorla del Sud brings a slightly spicy facet and this amber-vanilla blend becomes more prominent.
+There isn't more than that, but is that a bad thing?

 Not at all!
-In fact, it's often nice for me not to have huge fragrance gradients.
+For me, it is often nice not to have huge scent developments.

-For some, the whole thing might be a little too boring.
-Some will miss that certain something.
-The first time I wore it, I was also a little unsure.
+For some, this might be a tad too boring.
+Some may find it lacks that certain something.
+At first, when I wore it for the first time, I was a bit unsure.

-The next time I wore it, it was immediately better and I simply felt comfortable with the fragrance.
+The next time, it was already much better, and you simply feel comfortable with the fragrance.

-I also find the durability and sillage completely fine.
+I also find the longevity and sillage completely acceptable.

-The fragrance lasts about eight hours on my skin.
+The scent lasts about eight hours on my skin.
 The projection is moderate.
 Not too much, not too little.
-Often the Andreoli fragrances are "loud" and really present.
+Often, Andreoli fragrances are "loud" and really present.

 Unisex wearable?